Dhamu

-Dhamu is a former Indian actor, comedian and mimicry artist who mainly acted in Tamil films.
+Dhamu (born A. V. Dhamodaran) on August 31, 1965 is a former Indian actor, comedian and mimicry artist who mainly acted in Tamil films.
 He is known for his role as Otteri Nari in Ghilli (2004).

 Career

 Dhamu was a part of Gaana Galata Group, a popular touring and acting comedy troupe.
 Since then, he has appeared in several films.
 He has quit mainstream acting and has opened an agency to represent comedy shows known as 'Tamarai Bharani Comedy Agency'.
 He once hosted a program "Kalakkal Comedy" on Sun TV.
 He worked as assistant to the former Indian President A. P. J. Abdul Kalam for seven years.
 He was also a children's education advocate.